→ Bullet Journal Friend

 The iOS-only Just Press Record app single-handedly validates my launch-day Apple Watch purchase, via the app’s March 2017 update.
 One tap on the watch face empowers recording.
 And, as I continue my walk or run or gas pumping or photo shoot, that app continues working with and for me.
 The March update added background goodness, nodding to the god of auto-transcription.
 Result: my verbal notes land on my iPhone and iPad, via iCloud, where speech-to-text does its magnificent job.
 The same app performs the same chores on both iPhone and iPad.

-Once back home, I indulge a writing session with iPad’s Ulysses app.
+Once back home, I indulge a writing session on my iPad.
 The app-captured thoughts flirt with my memory bank.
 To flesh out my hazy recall, I query Siri.
 She rifles throughout the iPad, using the system-wide Spotlight search mechanism.
 The plain text version of my notes greets me.
 Because Just Press Record embraces the system Share Sheet, 2 taps push the text version to Drafts (see next section), encouraging a simple copy and paste maneuver.

 Price of entry?
 One $5 bill for the universal iOS version which includes the Apple Watch version; and, another $5 for the Mac version.
 Money.
 Well.
 Spent.